jobtalle/myr.js/README.md

 # Shader
 A shader in **myr.js** is a renderable image that is rendered using a custom pixel shader written by the user.
 Shaders can be provided with one or more [surfaces](#surface) to read from, and one or more variables can be provided to the shader.
 Pixel shaders must be written in WebGL 2 compliant GLSL.

-The size of the rendered result is equal to the first surface provided to it, or alternatively (or when no surfaces are provided) to a size set by the user.
+The size of the rendered result is equal to the size of the first surface provided to it, or alternatively (or when no surfaces are provided) to a size set by the user.

 ## Functions
 Function | Description